 any such contracts must be expressly identified in and appended to the income and expenditure statements submitted by the Reports Investigation Committee to the Executive Committee and must be expressly identified and summarized in the income and expenditure statements submitted to the Provincial Council.

-If the Reports Investigation Committee is of the opinion that a prima facie case has not been made out in respect of any Report, it must so notify in writing the bishop concerned, the Reports Administrator, and the Reporting Party.
+If the Reports Investigation Committee is of the opinion that a prima facie case has not been made out in respect of any Report, it must so notify in writing the Reports Administrator, the bishop concerned, and the Reporting Party.

 If the Reports Investigation Committee is of the opinion that a prima facie case has been made out, it may in its absolute discretion: